will62794/will62794.github.io/_drafts/2019-01-05-refinement-tla.md

 categories: tlaplus formal-methods refinement
 ---

-Refinement allows us to define a formal relationship between a higher level specification and a lower level specification.
+Refinement allows us to define a formal relationship between a higher level specification and a lower level one.
 This can be viewed as an *implements* relationship i.e. a lower level specification *implements* a higher level specification.
 In TLA+ we can easily express this concept formally: it's logical implication.
 If we have a high level spec $$H$$ and a low level spec $$L$$ then the expression

 $$ L \Rightarrow H $$